cjl8zf/babel-gap/README.md

-This is a very minimal implemention of an [org babel](https://orgmode.org/worg/org-contrib/babel/languages/index.html) file for the [GAP](https://www.gap-system.org/) algebra system modified from the template file.
+This is a very minimal implementation of an [org babel](https://orgmode.org/worg/org-contrib/babel/languages/index.html) file for the [GAP](https://www.gap-system.org/) algebra system modified from the template file.
 This allows the evaluation of GAP code blocks in org:

 ```